Canal: 19th century

 Competition, from railways from the 1830s and roads in the 20th century, made the smaller canals obsolete for most commercial transport, and many of the British canals fell into decay.
 Only the Manchester Ship Canal and the Aire and Calder Canal bucked this trend.
 Yet in other countries canals grew in size as construction techniques improved.
-During the 19th century in the US, the length of canals grew from 100 mi to over 4,000, with a complex network making the Great Lakes navigable, in conjunction with Canada, although some canals were later drained and used as railroad rights-of-way.
+During the 19th century in the US, the length of canals grew from 100 mi to over 4000 mi, with a complex network making the Great Lakes navigable, in conjunction with Canada, although some canals were later drained and used as railroad rights-of-way.

 In the United States, navigable canals reached into isolated areas and brought them in touch with the world beyond.
 By 1825 the Erie Canal, 363 mi long with 36 locks, opened up a connection from the populated Northeast to the Great Lakes.
 Settlers flooded into regions serviced by such canals, since access to markets was available.
 The Erie Canal (as well as other canals) was instrumental in lowering the differences in commodity prices between these various markets across America.
 The canals caused price convergence between different regions because of their reduction in transportation costs, which allowed Americans to ship and buy goods from farther distances much cheaper.
 Ohio built many miles of canal, Indiana had working canals for a few decades, and the Illinois and Michigan Canal connected the Great Lakes to the Mississippi River system until replaced by a channelized river waterway.

 A family rides a boat in one of the canals of Amsterdam.